mike-ward/mike-ward.github.io/_posts/2007-02-09-microsoft-word-markup-tip.md

 ---
 layout: post
-title:  Microsoft Word Markup Tip
+title: 'Microsoft Word Markup Tip'
 ---
 I don't particularly care for the **track changes markup** that displays on the right edge of documents in Microsoft Word.
 While it may be useful for collaborating on documents, most of what I write is solo.
 I searched for a way to turn this feature off for all documents.
 While you can't eliminate this feature entirely, you can cut down on the "visual noise" by following a few simple steps.